Reflections on self-regulating and evolving systems | Dynamic Regulation of Biological Coherence

 1. Dynamic Predictive Homeostasis: Predictive coherence at minimal energy cost

-• Core state: Proactive regulation via minimized prediction error
+• State: Proactive regulation via minimized prediction error : low-entropy state

 • Mechanisms: Internally aligned rhythms, metabolically efficient coherence

-• Neural correlates: Insula, posterior cingulate, orbitofrontal cortex; mitochondria-glial loops
+• Neural correlates: Insula, posterior cingulate, orbitofrontal cortex

 2. Perturbation & Entropic Disruption: Phase desynchronization across regulatory axes

 Minimal Disruptions, internal or external create misalignments.
-Entropy is introduced not as disorder, but as energetic overload and / or temporal incoherence in critical subsystems.
+Entropy is introduced not as disorder, but as energetic overload in subsystems.
 Only when an internal / external cue is larger than the system can handle (“threshold”), does it cause a disruption to the system.
 Coherence begins to unravel; signal transmission loses precision.

 • Trigger: Unexpected input overwhelms current model or exceeds energetic capacity